jvedo/TikTok-Live-Interactive-Program-Unity-/README.md

 # TikTok-Live-Interactive-Program-Unity-
+### Interactive Livestream Program - Unity

-Algorithm which connects unity program and a TikTok livestream.
-Unity project reacts to livestream interactions such as likes, comments, donations/gifts and follows.
-Built for my specific unity game.
+Algorithm which connects unity project and almost any TikTok livestream using TikTok's API.
+The unity project reacts to livestream interactions in real time such as:

+- Likes
+- Comments
+- Follows
+- Donations/Gifts

+Built using library: https://github.com/frankvHoof93/TikTokLiveSharp - for API connection Scripted in C# in Visual Studio